Fiinleyyy/webeng2/README.md

 # Start Applikation with service worker using local ssl certificate

 `npx http-server www/ -S -C cert.pem -K key.pem -p 4443`

+# PWA Criteria

+## Progressive

+The PWA is working on Edge, Chrome, Firefox and Safari

+## Responsive

+The PWA is responsive adpating to the screen size smoothly without any overheads

+## Connectivity Indipendent

+The PWA is not completely connectivity independent due to the use of multiple API's like the wikipedia API, Nominatim API for geocoding and reverse geocoding and the OpenStreetMap API.
+The service worker tries to cache the Map and the nominatim results.
+This allows fast connection even if there is low internet power and even allows to look on the Map and get the users position of there is no internet connection.

+## App-like

+The PWA acts like a native application adapting perfectly to phone or ipad size as well.

+## Fresh

+The offline copy of the PWA updates when changes in the online version are made due to the service worker

+## Safe

+The PWA is routed on HTTPS.
+Therefor a personalized ssl certificate is being used.
+Without that, the application wouldn't be running on IOS because IOS blocks the call of HTTP websites completely.

+## Dicoverable

+fullfilled

+## Reengageable

+not yet fullfilled

+## Installable

+Chrone:
+Firefox:
+Edge:
+Safari:

+## Linkable

+not yet

+## Sensorik

+The PWA uses access on native interface.
+In the case of this PWA it uses GPS to get the users current position